Dklicper/GEOG800/README.md

 ## Welcome!

 If you are interested in harmful algal bloom formation in the subarctic Canadian lakes this is the place for you!
-My name is Daniela Klicper, I am currently a PhD student in the Department of Geography at Wilfrid Laurier University in Waterloo, Ontario, CA. I currently reside on the shores of Lake Huron in the Town of Goderich, ON, CA.
+My name is Daniela Klicper, I am a PhD student in the Department of Geography at Wilfrid Laurier University in Waterloo, ON, CA. I currently reside on the shores of Lake Huron in the Town of Goderich, ON, CA.

 ## Proposed PhD research: Harmful Algal Bloom Formation in subarctic Jackfish Lake, Northwest Territories